DialmasterOrg/Youtarr/README.md

 YoutubePlexArr is a Dockerized application that offers a user-friendly way to automatically download videos from YouTube channels that you've handpicked, and integrates them seamlessly into your Plex Media Server.
 Note that this is in no way endorsed by, or associated with Youtube or the Plex team.

-## NOTE: WORK IN PROGRESS (AS OF MAY 16th 2023 THIS IS A WORK IN PROGRESS!!)
+## NOTE: (AS OF MAY 16th 2023 THIS IS A WORK IN PROGRESS AND IS NOT YET POLISHED FOR END USERS)

-This code is not yet complete, this Readme will be updated when it is complete.
 Input is welcome, but I would not advise the average "end user" to attempt to use this yet, unless they are brave.

 ## Overview